Innoactive/Creator/.Documentation/articles/getting-started/designer.md

 #### Training Course Creation Wizard

-To create a training course, select the `Innoactive > Creator > Create New Course...` menu option.
+To create a training course, in the top menu bar, select the `Innoactive > Create New Course...` menu option.
 This will open the Training Creation Wizard.
 Type the name of your training and press the `Create` button.

 The created training course will be set as the selected one for the current scene.

 > Learn more about the [Training Course Creation Wizard](../innoactive-creator/course-creation-wizard.md).

-#### Workflow Editor
+#### Workflow Window

-Now the [Workflow Editor](../innoactive-creator/workflow-editor.md) is open and you can view and modify your training course.
+Now the [Workflow window](../innoactive-creator/workflow-window.md) is open and you can view and modify your training course.
 On the left, the list of chapters is displayed.
 You can use as many as you want, but let us stick to a single one in this tutorial.
 You can see the chapter workflow on the right.
 An empty chapter has only a starting point.

 To add a step, click with the right mouse button anywhere on the empty area and choose the `Add step` option.
 To remove a step, click on the step with the right mouse button and choose the `Delete` option.
 You can drag a step around the canvas with the left mouse button.